-Desert Hydration Gear
+Desert Safety Gear

 Desert gear isn’t just hiking gear in hot weather.
 The sun exposure, lack of water sources, and extreme temperature swings require gear that does specific things.
 Browse by category below.